James Simpson (Canadian politician): Mayor

 In the 1930s, he became a leading member of the Ontario CCF.
 In 1934 he ran as a CCF candidate for the Toronto Board of Control and was elected which set the stage for him to run for Mayor of Toronto in the 1935 municipal election.
 The only one of the city's newspapers to support him was the Toronto Daily Star.
-The other papers and both the Conservative and Liberal parties supported Simpson's opponent, Alderman Harry Hunt and accused the CCF of being anti-British and under Communist influence.
+The other papers and both the Conservative and Liberal parties supported Simpson's opponent, Alderman Harry W. Hunt and accused the CCF of being anti-British and under Communist influence.
 Percy Parker, a leading Liberal, declared on the radio that "the bells of Moscow will ring when Simpson is elected mayor."

 Simpson's personal popularity and the organization put together by the CCF and the trade union movement was enough to elect him making Toronto the largest city in North America to have elected a socialist mayor.
 As mayor, Simpson supported the campaign to boycott the 1936 Summer Olympics being held in Nazi Germany that summer.